 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2019) Quantifying the impact of genes on body mass index during the obesity epidemic: Longitudinal findings from the HUNT Study.
-BMJ.
-British Medical Journal. vol. 366.
+The BMJ. vol. 366.

 - (2019) Evidence of a causal relationship between body mass index and psoriasis: A mendelian randomization study.
 Nature Methods. vol. 16:e1002739 (1).

 - (2019) Body mass index and all cause mortality in HUNT and UK Biobank studies: linear and non-linear mendelian randomisation analyses.
-BMJ.
-British Medical Journal. vol. 364.
+The BMJ. vol. 364.

 - (2019) The effect of smoking intensity on all-cause and cause-specific mortality-a Mendelian randomization analysis.
 International Journal of Epidemiology. vol. 48 (5).